AsgardCms/Platform/readme.md

 - Publishing assets
 - Create a first admin account

+## While in beta:

+While AsgardCMS is in its beta period the above installation won't be available.

+You have to clone this repository manually, run `composer install` and lastly `php artisan asgard:install` to start the installation process.

 ### Enjoy

 You can now login on `/backend` with your email and password asked during the install command.